yaegassy/coc-mypy/README.md

 ## Configuration options

 - `mypy-type-checker.enable`: Enable coc-mypy extension, default: `true`
-- `mypy-type-checker.useDmypy`: Use dmypy deamon mode as the linting command run by microsoft/vscode-mypy's language server, default: `true`
 - `mypy-type-checker.builtin.pythonPath`: Python 3.x path (Absolute path) to be used for built-in install, default: `""`
 - `mypy-type-checker.showDocumantaion.enable`: Whether to display the code action for open the Mypy rule documentation web page included in the diagnostic information, default: `true`
 - `mypy-type-checker.trace.server`: Traces the communication between coc.nvim and the language server, default: `"off"`